CynthiaKamau/Dashboard/README.md

 # Dashboard
-A dashboard for music streaming
+A dashboard for music streaming containing a users details, a progress bar and settings